Political Ecology And Adaptive And Transformative Framework

 If modernity is considered as a moving target, then it opens up the present for a future that is expected to be different and requires active shaping, molding, and preparation (Schmidt, 2014).
 Conceptual dichotomies provide anchors in defining and achieving targets, allowing the unfavorable pole to catch up with the favorable pole on the trajectories that identified by the favorable pole.
 Under such a consideration, conceptual dichotomies pervade the practice of urban planning and urban governance.
 However, the actual implementation of the plan may be constrained by the dichotomies that crafted it, because the dichotomies themselves are questionable, questionable in the distinction of two poles, questionable in the generalizability of the trajectory.

 Skinner (1977) questioned the dominating dichotomies (rural/urban, industrial/preindustrial, and Occidental/Oriental).
 He contested that such constructed-types approach “assumes a coincidence in covariation among key variable that seldom obtains in the real world.”
 (Skinner, 1977: p.5) Rowe (1989) questioned the dichotomy of Occidental/Oriental cities.
-By observing Hankow, Rowe pointed out that the “urban commune”, the key variable for the modernization of Occidental cities, was also observed in a typical migrant city in the late Imperial China.
+By observing Hankow, Rowe pointed out that the “urban commune,” the key variable for the modernisation of Occidental cities, was also observed in a typical migrant city in the late Imperial China.
 Robinson (2002) questioned the dichotomy of world cities/other cities, she contested that such an approach is at best irrelevant and at worst harmful to the poor cities.
-Therefore, though conceptual dichotomies help planners and policy makers to craft visions to “conjure” development; however, dialogues are needed to adjust the visions, to facilitate more suitable trajectories for implementation.
+Therefore, though conceptual dichotomies help planners and policymakers to craft visions to “conjure” development; however, dialogues are needed to adjust the visions, and to facilitate more suitable trajectories for implementation.

-In facilitating the dialogues to facilitate implementation trajectories, this paper discusses a perspective for analyzing the past transitional adaptations’ trajectories of particular cities.
-The perspective is termed as “mutual adaptation.”
+In facilitating the dialogues to identify implementation trajectories, this paper discusses a perspective for analysing the past transitional adaptations’ trajectories of particular cities.
+The perspective is termed as ‘mutual adaptation.’
 The perspective focuses on the reconciliation processes of bottom-up public needs and top-down politico-economic goals.
-And such processes can be partially observed through the transformation of local economic organizations.
+And such processes can be partially observed through the transformation of local economic organisations.

 The paper first discusses the meaning of the perspective.
 Then the paper discusses the potentials of the perspective and gives a conclusion.

+In the context of the Late Qing Dynasty and to the Republican China, the political authority was unstable.
+Cities, especially the treaty port cities were governed by multiple political powers, and the urban management relied more on the private economic organizations.
 Rowe (1984) studied on the transformation of guilds in Hankow in late Qing Dynasty.
 The Guilds were initially found based on the subethnic ties, absorbing individuals from common geographic origins, and were managed according to these subethnic ties.
 Because of the late development of Hankow and the decline of Qing’s administrative power, there was a wide gap between de jure and de facto systems in Hankow.
 As a consequence, local government had to rely on guilds to manage economic activities, continuously devolving controls while retaining the prerogative of direct intervention.
 In such a situation, guilds continued to grow, merge, and extend functions to urban management.
-Commercial ties gradually rose as the primary management rules, while subethnic ties fell as secondary but still essential.
+Commercial ties gradually rose as the primary management rules, while subethnic ties fell as secondary, but still essential.
 Similar transformation of guilds was observed in other treaty port cities with insufficient administrative capacity, such as Shanghai (Goodman, 1995).
-In short, the transformation of guild in Hankow or Shanghai implies a reconciliation process to move the city forward, which supplemented the administrative capacity while helped people adapt to the urban life.
+The transformation of guild in Hankow or Shanghai implies a reconciliation process to move the city forward, which supplemented the administrative capacity while helped people adapt to the urban life.

-Similar reconciliation processes are also implied in the studies on the transformation of work units.
-Different from guilds, work units were originally a top-down design for breaking subethnic ties and absorbing individuals into the urban administrative system (Liu, 2000).
+In the context of the early days of the founding of New China, the political authority was reestablished.
+And many private economic organisations were absorbed by the government as the government's intermediate organisation (work units).
+Work units were originally a top-down design for breaking subethnic ties and absorbing individuals into the urban administrative system (Liu, 2000).
 Such a design initially urged work unit to put top priority of fulfil politico-economic goals, thereby promoting the establishment of China’s heavy industry.
 However, in the development process, work unit declined its efficiency in achieving goals while putting more attention in fulfilling its self-sufficiency.
 Such a tendency was driven by the hardship to achieve self-sufficiency with increasing number of employees and increasing needs of the members.
 Along the process, the work units stepped beyond the state redistribution system and formed black markets (Lu, 2005).
 And the work unit operation gradually evolved back towards the operation of a traditional family (Lü & Perry, 1997).
 Lu (2005) explained the process as struggles between obeying orders of government agencies and caring for members, which led the work unit to take the responsibility of working as a collective family.
 Lu’s explanation reveals how the two sets of interests are reconciled through the transformation of work unit.

-In short, “mutual adaptation” describes the behavior of constant reconciliation between scaling-down politico-economic goals and scaling-up public daily life’s needs in the process of modern China’s urbanization, which can be partially observed through the transformation of local economic organizations.
+In short, “mutual adaptation” describes the behavior of constant reconciliation between scaling-down politico-economic goals and scaling-up public daily life’s needs in the process of modern China’s urbanisation, which can be partially observed through the transformation of local economic organisations.

 Bray (2005) conducted a genealogical study on work units.
 Through the study, Bray linked the familism characteristics of work unit with that in republican guilds and corporations and pointed out that the origin of such characteristics come from the Confucian archetype family.
 Bray is certainly right on the connections of such familism characteristics; however, such characteristics might be practiced in distinct ways.
 The guilds were constantly recruiting external population to enlarge the “family” to obtain more resources.
 While the work units were constantly seeking self-sufficiency for the internal growing population of the “family.”
 As a result, guild-families moved towards more open while work-unit-families moved towards more closed (Rowe, 1984; Liu, 2000).